Distance: 44 miles out and back

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 This out-and-back starts at the intersection of Highways 126 and 242, climbs Hwy 242 (The McKenzie Highway) to McKenzie Pass, and returns.
-It’s a long but consistently moderate climb, about 5% at its worst (see note in Added Thoughts below), followed by a descent that’s beyond words.
+It’s a long but consistently moderate climb, not a foot of it hard (but see note in Added Thoughts below), followed by a descent that’s beyond words.
 If you don’t like out-and-backs it’s possible to ride the Pass from end to end one way, and I’ll discuss how later, but it’s less good that way, because the east side of the summit is dead boring compared to the west side, both climbing and descending.

 The first five miles of the ride are very easy climbing through the typical spectacular Oregon rain forest—ferns, canopies, sun backlighting mossy maples.
 You’ll see lots of signs that you’re very welcome: “Share the road,” “Scenic Bikeway,” “Bikes may use full lane,” and (new to me) “Bikes stay to right of centerline”!
 You’re not in Kansas, or California, any more.